|1. What is the legality of Aadhaar eSign?

 |2.
 What documents can be signed through Secure Virtual Signatures?

-The Secure Virtual Signature is not an Electronic/Digital Signature as it has not been specified in the Second Schedule of the Information Technology Act 2000.
-Therefore, if a document needs to be “signed” as per regulatory or statutory requirements, Secure Virtual Signatures may not suitable.
+If a document needs to be mandatorily “signed” by law, Secure Virtual Signatures may not suitable.
 An Aadhaar eSign should be used for such documents.

-For all other documents not requiring a ‘signature’, electronic authentication by way of Secure Virtual Signature is sufficient to enter into a contract or approve the contents of the documents as per Section 10A of the Information Technology Act.
+For documents where a ‘signature’ is not mandatory (most contracts fall into this category) electronic authentication by way of Secure Virtual Signature is sufficient to enter into a contract or approve the contents of the documents as per Section 10A of the Information Technology Act.

 |3.
 What is the legality of Secure Virtual Signatures?
 Can I execute my contract through Secure Virtual eSignatures?